AmirrezaFarnamTaheri/StreamlineVPN/README.md

    built-in public lists.
 2. Add `--full-test` and `--app-tests telegram,youtube` for deeper checks once you are comfortable with the basics.
-3. Prioritise specific technologies with `--prefer-protocols "Reality,VLESS,VMess"` or create a Clash file using `--output-clash`.
+3. Prioritize specific technologies with `--prefer-protocols "Reality,VLESS,VMess"` or create a Clash file using `--output-clash`.
 4. Re-test old results with `python vpn_retester.py output/vpn_subscription_raw.txt`
    to keep only working servers.
 5. Preferred clients include **Hiddify‑Next**, **v2rayNG**/**v2rayN**, **NekoRay**
    and **Stash**.
 Keep them updated and only use trusted sources.

-### Default Protocol List (Hiddify Optimized)
+### Default Protocol List (Hiddify-Next Optimized)

 By default the merger only imports configurations that begin with the following protocols, which are tuned for the **Hiddify-Next** client: